-As much as anything Osh is a functional stop to give us chance to regather before we head off on the next phase – We need a couple of consecutive hot showers to steam the dust off, good internet so we can get some of the videos uploaded, to do the laundry that has been backing up since we left the heat of the Wakhan Valley, and to switch the alarm clock off for a day.
+As much as anything Osh is a functional stop to give us chance to regather before we head off on the next leg – we need a couple of consecutive hot showers to steam the dust off, good internet so we can get some of the videos uploaded, to do the laundry that has been backing up since we left the heat of the Wakhan Valley, and to switch the alarm clock off for a day.

 We also haven’t got past the stage of only having a very loose plan for the rest of our trip because our pre-trip reading/planning focussed mainly on the Pamir Highway and we were too social at the homestays to have got any more reading done.

-With a bit of Internet at the hotel in Sary-Tash we’d looked up and found a place to stay in Osh, it’s easier here to stay at the places that other travellers do as those places are used to helping out with everything you need and it just makes it faster and easier.
+With a bit of internet at the hotel in Sary-Tash we’d looked up and found a place to stay in Osh, it’s easier here to stay at the places that other travellers do as they are used to helping out with everything you need and it just makes it faster and easier.
 It also means we meet lots of other people doing their variation of the same thing, and there is a really broad range of people; hostels here are not for the young and shoestring they are traveller haunts that everyone goes to.

-At the top of our list of things to see in Osh was World Heritage listed Suleiman Too and the bazaar, which is reputed to be one of Central Asia’s biggest.
+At the top of our list of things to see in Osh was World Heritage listed Suleiman Too, and the bazaar, which is reputed to be one of Central Asia’s biggest.
 We’d put together our shopping list in anticipation.

-Showered, clothes on the line and Internet caned while it was quiet, we set off in the late afternoon sun to get the lie of the land.
+Showered, clothes on the line and internet caned while it was quiet, we set off in the late afternoon sun to get the lie of the land.
 Our guesthouse was apparently a couple of kilometres from the city centre and while there are marshrutkas (they are high roofed Mercedes Sprinter vans mainly converted into minibuses) that we could catch from outside our guesthouse we decided to walk so we could get our bearings and a sense of the place.

 We passed by an ATM that delivered the goods so that was the first tick quickly on our list, but then we promptly equalled things out by getting lost.
 While trying to get back on the right track we found the rug street and amazing pistachio nuts down a dirt backstreet.
 Eventually we found the bazaar.
 We had a small explore and Emma bought some kind of fried flat doughnut with sugar on top from an old woman.